 But... what is the mechanism of action of IBDV immune-complex vaccines?
 How is the neutralization by maternal antibodies prevented?
 Where is the virus in the immune-complex retained until replication of the virus starts?

 Watch the following video for a better understanding of the mechanism of action of IBDV immune-complex vaccines:

 The key point of IBDV immune-complex vaccines is to ensure the correct coating of the vaccine virus with the specific IBDV antibodies (IgY).

-This correct coating of the virus is what will prevent the neutralization of the vaccine virus by maternally derived antibodies (MDAs) as maternal antibodies will not have the option of becoming attached to the vaccine virus.
+This correct coating of the virus is what will prevent the neutralization of the vaccine virus by maternally derived antibodies (MDAs).

 The immune complex (virus+IgY) will then be retained in the follicular dendritic cells of lymphoid organs (and probably on macrophages) which will lead to a continuous release of the virus without antibodies.
 If the protection provided by the mother is still active, the virus released will be neutralized by the MDAs and will not start to replicate.

 Once this maternal protection starts to decrease, the virus released will not be neutralized and will start to replicate in the bursa, which means that the bird will automatically be protected by competitive exclusion and the onset of immunity will start.